-Through economic activities related to our business model, we create value that we need to balance with our environmental impact.
-However, being a company of our scale and global presence, we also have a social impact on our communities. adidas recognizes its responsibility to respect human rights and the importance of managing the appropriate due diligence to fulfill this obligation as a business.
+Through our economic activities we create value and contribute positively to society.
+However, being a company of our scale and global presence, we also have a social impact on communities. adidas recognizes its responsibility to respect human rights and the importance of managing the appropriate due diligence to fulfill this obligation as a business.
 We do this by striving to operate responsibly along the entire value chain, by safeguarding the rights of our own employees and those of the workers who manufacture our products through our Workplace Standards, and by applying our influence to effect change wherever human rights issues are linked to our business activities.
-Our People

 Another aspect that we consider to be material in this context is our responsibility regarding tax.
 Through taxes, governments have the monetary ability to pursue their objectives and take on the responsibility of further developing their countries.